Knowdit: Agentic Smart Contract Vulnerability Detection with Auditing Knowledge Summarization: Methodology

 \subsection{Overview}

-Figure~\ref{fig:overview} provides a high-level overview of our methodology, which consists of two main phases: constructing an auditing knowledge graph from historical human reports, and performing knowledge-driven, agentic auditing of new smart contract projects.
+Figure~\ref{fig:overview} provides an overview of \tool, which consists of two main phases: constructing an auditing knowledge graph from historical human reports, and performing knowledge-driven, agentic auditing of new smart contract projects.

 We first construct an auditing knowledge graph $\mathcal{G}$ to capture essential smart contract auditing knowledge.
 The graph has a bipartite structure: the DeFi Space encodes business types, Solidity projects, and fine-grained DeFi semantics, while the Vulnerability Space captures vulnerability patterns, auditing findings, and attack types.
 The two spaces are connected through historical traceability between projects and reports and potential causal links between DeFi semantics and vulnerability patterns.
 Knowledge is extracted from historical human auditing records using an LLM-based multi-stage pipeline, which abstracts, classifies, and deduplicates DeFi semantics and vulnerability patterns to incrementally build structured, reusable knowledge.